mariadb-corporation/MaxScale/Documentation/REST-API/API.md

 #### X-HTTP-Method-Override

 Some clients only support GET and PUT requests.
-By providing the string value of the intended method in the `X-HTTP-Method-Override` header, a client can perform a POST, PATCH or DELETE request with the PUT method (e.g. `X-HTTP-Method-Override: PATCH`).
+By providing the string value of the intended method in the `X-HTTP-Method-Override` header, a client can, for example, perform a POST, PATCH or DELETE request with the PUT method (e.g. `X-HTTP-Method-Override: PATCH`).

+If this header is defined in the request, the current method of the request is replaced with the one in the header.
+The HTTP method must be in uppercase and it must be one of the methods that the requested resource supports.

 ### Response Headers